 Meet Our Team

-Kristina Nyquist gushes with enthusiasm about all things Africa!
+Kristina "Krissi" Nyquist gushes with enthusiasm about all things Africa!
 That is, after her first loves Ryan, Soren, and Ezra.
 Oh and put Jesus at the top of that list.
 Kristina is creative, energetic and full of passion.
-She traveled to Bulembu, Swaziland on two trips when she was in high school and college.
+She traveled to Bulembu, Swaziland on two trips in 2011 and 2013.
 That was more than enough to capture her heart.
 Kristina is eager to help make a difference for children at New Hope for Africa.
 Her deep faith, her youthful exuberance and her creativity make her a wonderful addition to the team.

 Behind the scenes ...